guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 guild runs info
 ```

-This will display detailed information for the latest run.
+This displays detailed information for the latest run.

 Guild operations typically generate files, which are located in the
 run directory.
 You can list the files by including the ``--files``